bendtherules/bendtherules.github.com/posts/function-name-binding.md

 > The short answer is, **hoisting**.
 There is a (sort of) *"pre-evaluation"* step and then actual *"evaluation"* step for all statements.
 During pre-evaluation, it only looks at specific type of statements like FunctionDeclaration - and it calls *InstantiateFunctionObject* operation on the function (ex - step 35 [here](https://tc39.es/ecma262/#sec-functiondeclarationinstantiation)).
 > *InstantiateFunctionObject* on func declaration works similar to full *evaluation* of func expression.
 It creates the whole function object and defines a name binding for it.
 >
-> So, because the func declaration got fully evaluated earlier, when the algo again reaches it during *evaluation* step, it just skips it.
+> So, because the func declaration gets fully evaluated during pre-evaluation, when the algo reaches it again during *evaluation* step, it just ignores the declaration.

 ## Func expression and Arrow function